Zolske/42_cursus03_push_swap/04_cursus/minishell/doc/subject.md

 ### 1. Builtins
 Are contained within the shell itself.
 The shell executes the command directly, without invoking another program.
 #### 1.01 echo
-> Display a line of text.
+> Display it's argument as a line of text.
 - only `-n` option

 |command|option|argument|outcome|